Perentie

-The perentie (Varanus giganteus) is the largest monitor lizard or goanna native to Australia.
-It is one of the largest living lizards on earth, after the Komodo dragon, Asian water monitor, crocodile monitor, and intersecting by size with the Nile monitor.
-Found west of the Great Dividing Range in the arid areas of Australia, it is rarely seen, because of its shyness and the remoteness of much of its range from human habitation.
+The perentie (Varanus giganteus) is a species of monitor lizard.
+It is one of the largest living lizards, after the Komodo dragon, Asian water monitor, and the crocodile monitor.
+Found west of the Great Dividing Range in the arid areas of Australia, it is rarely seen because of its shyness and the remoteness of much of its range from human habitation.
 The species is considered to be a least-concern species according to the International Union for Conservation of Nature.

 Its status in many Aboriginal cultures is evident in the totemic relationships, and part of the Ngiṉṯaka dreaming, as well as bush tucker.
 It was a favoured food item among desert Aboriginal tribes, and the fat was used for medicinal and ceremonial purposes.

 Taxonomy

 British zoologist John Edward Gray described the perentie in 1845 as Hydrosaurus giganteus, calling it the "gigantic water lizard".
 George Albert Boulenger moved it to the genus Varanus.

-Within the monitor genus Varanus, it lies within the subgenus Varanus.
-Its closest relatives belong to a lineage that gave rise to the sand goanna and the Argus monitor.
+Within the monitor genus Varanus, it belongs to the subgenus Varanus.